Friedrich Christoph Oetinger

-Friedrich Christoph Oetinger (2 May 1702 – 10 February 1782) was a German Lutheran theologian and theosopher.
+Friedrich Christoph Oetinger (2 May 1702 – 10 February 1782) was a German Lutheran pastor, theologian, theosopher and writer.

 Biography

 Oetinger was born at Göppingen.
-He studied philosophy and Lutheran theology at Tübingen (1722-1728), and was impressed by the works of Jakob Böhme, and also devoted attention to Leibniz and Wolff.
+He studied philosophy and Lutheran theology at the Tübinger Stift (1722–1728), and was impressed by the works of Jakob Böhme, and also devoted attention to Leibniz and Wolff.
 On the completion of his university course, Oetinger spent some years travelling.
-In 1730 he visited Count Zinzendorf at Herrnhut, remaining there some months as teacher of Hebrew and Greek.
+In 1730 he visited the leader of the Moravian Church, Count Zinzendorf at Herrnhut, remaining there some months as a teacher of Hebrew and Greek.
 During his travels, in his eager search for knowledge, he made the acquaintance of mystics and separatists, Christians and learned Jews, theologians and physicians alike.
 The Philadelphians influenced him to accept apocatastasis, the belief that all people would eventually be saved; he wove this into his theological system, depending chiefly upon I Corinthians 15 and Ephesians 1:9-11.

-After some delay, he was ordained to the ministry, and held several pastorates (since 1738).
+After some delay, he was ordained to the ministry and in 1738 he was appointed pastor at Hirschau.
 While pastor (from 1746) at Walddorf near Tübingen, he studied alchemy and made many experiments, his idea being to use his knowledge for symbolic purposes.
 These practices exposed him to the attacks of persons who misunderstood him.
 “My religion,” he once said, “is the parallelism of Nature and Grace.”

 Oetinger translated a part of Emanuel Swedenborg's philosophy of heaven and earth, and added notes of his own.
 In 1760 he defended Swedenborg's work and invited him to Germany.
 His treatise Swedenborg's and other Earthly and Heavenly Philosophies was published in 1765.
-This and his translations of Swedenborg brought upon him the censure of his ecclesiastical superiors, but he was protected by the Duke of Württemberg, and later was appointed superintendent of the churches in the district of Weinsberg.
-He subsequently held the same position in Herrenberg, and afterward he became prelate at Murrhardt (appointed 1765; entered office 1766), where he died.
+This and his translations of Swedenborg brought upon him the censure of his ecclesiastical superiors, but he was protected by the Duke of Württemberg.
+In 1752 he was appointed superintendent of the churches in the district of Weinsberg; he subsequently held the same position in Herrenberg, and afterward he became prelate at Murrhardt, where he died.

+His 1770 publication Die Metaphysic in Connexion mit der Chemie examined the relationships between medicine, music, philosophy, law, alchemy, and Kabbalah; readers included Mozart and Moses Mendelssohn.
+Friedrich Wilhelm Joseph von Schelling also read Oetinger’s works.